-Fellows interested in a rich Infectious Diseases fellowship experience with a specific concentration in Transplant Infectious Diseases will be interested in our Transplant Infectious Disease Concentration.
+Fellows interested in developing additional expertise in Transplant Infectious Diseases will be interested in our Transplant Infectious Disease Concentration.

 All fellows in our program participate in the care of people who are undergoing or have undergone transplantation of either solid organs or bone marrow.
-If you elect this concentration, you will gain extensive expertise in caring for people who have had solid organ or stem cell transplants while becoming board-eligible in ID.
-You will receive additional specialized training in Transplant Infections such as management of ventricular assist device infections, pretransplant screening, and post transplant infection prevention and management.
+By participating in this concentration, you will gain extensive expertise in caring for people who have had solid organ or stem cell transplants while becoming board-eligible in Infectious Diseases.
+You will receive additional specialized training in Transplant Infections such as management of ventricular assist device infections, pretransplant screening, and post-transplant infection prevention and management.

 We currently manage heart, liver, kidney and stem cell transplant patients and as a division we are actively involved in the care of these patients with our clinical specialty colleagues.

 Fellows who choose this concentration will be able to provide the highest level of Transplant infectious disease care at the completion of their training, and will be highly competitive for jobs in which transplant infectious disease experience is desired.
-We currently have a number of former fellows providing transplant infectious disease services at institutions around the world.
+Several alumni of the fellowship provide transplant infectious disease services at institutions around the world.

 Our faculty includes national and international leaders in transplant infectious diseases.
-David R. Snydman, MD, FACP, FIDSA serves as the editor of the non HIV immunocompromised host section of Clinical Infectious Diseases, has been active in the American Society of Transplantation ID community of practice and guidelines development, and is a lead Editor of Transplant Infections, the leading textbook in transplant infectious diseases.
-Helen Boucher, MD has a leadership role in the Mycoses Study Group and several faculty members serve as consultants to the US CDC responding to the recent outbreak of fungal meningitis.
+David R. Snydman, MD, FACP, FIDSA has been active in the American Society of Transplantation ID community of practice and guidelines development, and is a lead Editor of Transplant Infections, the leading textbook in transplant infectious diseases.
+Helen Boucher, MD has a leadership role in the Mycoses Study Group and several faculty members serve as consultants to the US CDC responding to the national outbreak of fungal meningitis.

 Our program performs renal, liver, heart and hematopoietic stem cell transplantation.